wutobias/locora/README.md

                         orientational lifetimes.
 Can be either 1 or 2.
 Default is 1(=First order Legendre polynomial).
 Only used in mode=process_data.
+  -de, --double-exp     Perform double exponential fitting.
+Only used in
+                        mode=process_data.
   -v, --verbose         Verbosity output.
 Default is off.
 ```

 **-i, --input**